AElfProject/AElf/docs/INTEROPERABILITY.md

 Basically, it’s a list of hashes as an evidence taken from the merkle tree to prove the existence of a transaction.

 The security of merkle proof relies upon the computational infeasibility of hash collision, i.e. you cannot possibly fake a meaningful transaction whose transaction hash can be computed the same as the previous one.
-Generally speaking, once t he merkle root in a sidechain has been included in the mainchain, we can conclude that all the transactions in that block has been confirmed by the '**mainchain**', meanwhile the mainchain is kept decentralized with DPoS.
+Generally speaking, once the merkle root in a sidechain has been included in the mainchain, we can conclude that all the transactions in that block has been confirmed by the '**mainchain**', meanwhile the mainchain is kept decentralized with DPoS.